mmontone/ten/README.md

 ```lisp
 (:ten-template "filename")
 ```
 The default file extension is "ten", but another can be specified via the `:filename-extension` option; and the template package can be specified with the `:package` option.
-Look at `ten/examples` package for an example.
+Look at [ten.examples ASDF system](https://github.com/mmontone/ten/blob/master/ten.examples.asd) for an example.

 ## Inheritance
 TO BE WRITTEN